ONE WORLD TRADE CENTER

 "Learn from yesterday, live for today, hope for tomorrow." - Albert Einstein

-The 9/11 Memorial and Museum honor not only the victims of the 9/11 terrorist attack but, the spirit of New York City, New Yorkers, Americans, and a heartbroken nation coming together during an unprecedented national tragedy.
+The 9/11 Memorial and Museum honor not only the victims of the 9/11 terrorist attack, but the spirit of New York City, New Yorkers, Americans, and a heartbroken nation coming together during an unprecedented national tragedy.
 The 9/11 Memorial Plaza is a place for remembrance and reflection, mourning and healing as well as a symbol of perseverance and resilience.
-It provides peace and comfort even in the midst of the busy streets of New York City.
+A place of great sorrow has become one that provides peace and comfort even in the midst of the busy streets of New York City.

 Sadly, as the world knows, New York City has had two World Trade Centers.
 The original World Trade Center, the Twin Towers designed by the Japanese American architect Minoru Yamasaki, was conceived as "a living symbol of man's dedication to world peace. . . a representation of man's belief in humanity, his need for individual dignity, his beliefs in the cooperation of men."